choman/corporate_dpi/README.md

 #### Ubuntu

-For this to work use the deb file from linux.
+For this to work use the deb file from Linux.
 After install, cp the cacert.pem to a backup file and replace it with the system store version

 ```